Sharon Navarro, Ph.D.

 Bio

-Dr. Navarro received her master’s degree from the University of Texas at El Paso and a second master’s degree and PhD in Political Science from the University of Wisconsin at Madison.
+Dr. Sharon Navarro earned a master’s degree from the University of Texas at El Paso and holds a second master’s degree and a PhD in Political Science from the University of Wisconsin at Madison.

 Teaching